uphy/agent-sync/docs/input-output.md

 1. **Configuration Loading**: The configuration file is loaded and validated.
 2. **Task Selection**: If specific projects are provided as command arguments, only those projects' tasks are processed.
 Otherwise, all projects and user tasks are processed.
 3. **Input Processing**:
-   - For each task, the input files are resolved based on glob patterns.
+   - For each task, the input files are resolved based on glob patterns relative to the configuration file directory.
+   - Absolute paths are constructed internally for all input files to ensure precise handling.
    - Each input file is processed through the template engine if applicable.
 4. **Output Generation**:
    - For each output agent specified in the task, the content is formatted according to the agent's requirements.